By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Luton airport accident claims.

 - Moving vehicle – 5%

-In the coming sections, we will explore the types of accidents that could happen in an airport, their causes and what kind of harm they may cause to those involved.
-Apart from the accidents we talk about in the coming sections it may also be possible for a London Luton Airport crash to take place between transport vehicles at the airport when passengers are being transported from Luton Airport airparks to and from terminals if there are negligence road users.
+In the coming sections, we will explore the types of accidents leading to Luton airport accident claims that could happen, their causes and what kind of harm they may cause to those involved.
+Apart from the accidents we talk about in the coming sections, it may also be possible for a London Luton Airport crash to take place between transport vehicles in a road traffic accident at the airport when passengers are being transported from Luton Airport airparks to and from terminals if there are negligence road users.

 A baggage accident at an airport could consist of various possible scenarios.
 These may include issues surrounding the use of trolleys and luggage carousels that are available for use at London Luton Airport.
 Trolleys can pose a risk of accident when they are not correctly maintained and are damaged or faulty.
 If this is the case, there is an increased chance that luggage may fall off and hurt passengers or staff when a person attempts to load luggage onto it or move it with items on top.
 A carousel could pose a similar risk if it is not loaded correctly or used incorrectly by customers or staff, it could cause luggage to fall off and hurt those nearby.
 Additionally, if it has been damaged, protruding sections may cause injury to those attempting to retrieve their luggage from it.